-Belarusian leader Lukashenko fires Cabinet as economy tanks
+Belarusian leader Lukashenko fires Cabinet as economy sinks

-MINSK, Belarus (AP) — Belarusian President Alexander Lukashenko has fired his Cabinet, accusing it of failing to fulfill his orders.
+MINSK, Belarus (AP) — Belarusian President Alexander Lukashenko has fired his Cabinet, emphasizing the need to strengthen the economy to preserve the nation’s post-Soviet independence.

-Lukashenko emphasized that a strong economy is essential for Belarus to maintain and strengthen its independence.
-He also warned Saturday that Belarus will not turn into a “vassal” of its giant neighbor, Russia, even though he underlined the importance of close ties with Moscow.

-Belarus has long depended on cheap energy and other subsidies from Russia.
+Lukashenko said he fired Prime Minister Andrei Kobyakov’s Cabinet for failing to execute his orders and for paying too little attention to the country’s social needs.
+He appointed banker Sergei Rumas to succeed Kobyakov.

 Lukashenko has ruled Belarus with an iron hand for 24 years, maintaining rigid Soviet-style controls over economy and showing little tolerance for dissent or independent media.